bitburner-official/bitburner-src/markdown/bitburner.corporationinfo.totalshares.md

 ## CorporationInfo.totalShares property

-Total number of shares issues by this corporation
+Total number of shares issued by this corporation.

 **Signature:**